shaloo/docs.arcana/docs/concepts/gasless-ops.md

 ### Withdraw Gas Tank Deposit

 Gas tanks, once provisioned, can receive the necessary crypto assets from any depositor, whether it's the gas tank owner (app developer) or a third-party sponsor.
-However, it's important to note that funds can only be **withdrawn from a gas tank** into the **owner's account**.
+However, it's important to note that funds can only be **withdrawn** into the **owner** account, the one that was used to set up gas tanks.

 ### Whitelisting App Operations